eltons-academy/az-204/labs/docker/README.md

 - [.NET container images](https://hub.docker.com/_/microsoft-dotnet) - .NET cross-platform images
 - [.NET Framework container images](https://hub.docker.com/_/microsoft-dotnet-framework) - .NET 3.5 & 4.8 Windows images

-## Run a .NET web container
+## Running web apps in containers

 We'll run containers locally first and later see our options for running them in Azure.
-Make sure you have Docker Desktop running - you'll see the Docker whale icon in your taskbar (if you're running on Windows and you've used Docker Desktop before, be sure you're in Linux container mode).
+Make sure you have Docker Desktop running - you'll see the Docker whale icon in your taskbar (if you're running on Windows and you've used Docker Desktop before, be sure you're in _Linux container mode_).

 You use the `docker` command to run and manage containers.
 It has built-in help text, just like the `az` command: